 Here are some of the things to see in Calakmul during your visit.

 Structure II is the tallest structure in Calakmul’s central core.
-This 150-foot tall structure towers above the rainforest canopy affording unparalleled views of the Mayan jungle.
+“The Great Pyramid” is a 150-foot tall structure that towers above the rainforest canopy affording unparalleled views of the Mayan jungle, making it the tallest pyramid in the Mayan kingdom ever discovered.
 It is possible to climb for those not faint of heart!

 The Central Plaza houses Structures II – VIII, with Structure II being the largest Maya pyramid (although Structure I comes close).
 From here, you have the chance to climb up Acropolis Chik Naab for a truly amazing view of Structure II.
 Numerous stelae depicting the elite kings stand guard at the bottom of the stairs.